dc-js/dc.graph.js/web/docs/api-latest.md

 Gets or sets the default edge length (in pixels) when the `.lengthStrategy` is 'individual', and the base value to be multiplied for 'symmetric' and 'jaccard' edge lengths.

+#### .transitionDuration([number])
+Gets or sets the transition duration, the length of time each change to the diagram will be animated

  .timeLimit([number])
 Gets or sets the maximum time spent doing layout for a render or redraw.
 Set to 0 for now limit.
 Default: 0